ParkvilleData/MetaGenePipe/paper.md

 The current software list includes the option of two genomic assemblers, IDBA and MegaHIT, allowing for genomic assembly in low coverage samples while allowing for computational efficiency.
 The gene prediction tool, Prodigal (PROkaryotic Dynamic programming Gen-finding Algorithm), is used to predict gene coding sequences from raw genomic data.
 Diamond, HMMER and BLAST are the alignment tools incorporated into the MetaGenePipe workflow and allow for the alignment of predicted Gene Coding Sequences to known databases for classification.
 Currently the Swissprot database is used for classification purposes.

-Not only does MetaGenePipe create an OTU table for known organisms, but it also provides Brite hierarchy classification when using KoalaFam Hmmer profiles (https://www.genome.jp/tools/kofamkoala/).
+Not only does MetaGenePipe create an OTU table for known organisms, but it also provides Brite hierarchy classification when using [KoalaFam HMMER profiles](https://www.genome.jp/tools/kofamkoala/) [@pmid31742321].
 MetaGenePipe can easily be tailored to find viruses, bacteria, plants, archaea, vertebrates, invertebrates or fungi with minimal changes.

 # Statement of need

 Microorganisms including bacteria, viruses, archaea, fungi are ubiquitous in our environment.
 The study of microorganisms and their full genomes has been enabled through advances in culture independent techniques and high-throughput sequencing technologies.
 Whole genome metagenomics shotgun sequencing (WGS) empowers researchers to study biological functions of microorganisms, and how their presence affect human disease or a specific ecosystem.
 However, advanced, and novel bioinformatics techniques are required to process the data into a suitable format.
 There is no universally accepted standardised bioinformatics framework a microbiologist can use effectively.
-Most modern metagenomic software including MG-RAST and Kraken automates taxonomic classification of bacterial sequences within genomic samples.
-While both MG-RAST and Kraken are well known metagenomic software suites, installation of MG-RAST on local hardware infrastructure is difficult and set up of Kraken custom databases can take up-to 5 hours (https://ccb.jhu.edu/software/kraken/MANUAL.html).
+Most modern metagenomic software packages including MG-RAST and Kraken automates taxonomic classification of bacterial sequences within genomic samples.
+While both MG-RAST and Kraken are well known metagenomic software suites, installation of MG-RAST on local hardware infrastructure is difficult and set up of Kraken custom databases can take up-to 5 hours according to the [Kraken operating manual](https://ccb.jhu.edu/software/kraken/MANUAL.html).

 MetaGenePipe overcomes these obstacles by improving portability and installation via the use of singularity containers and the Diamond Aligner which can take minutes to create bespoke databases.

-While MetaGenePipe is focussed on Prokaryotes, it can easily be adapted to Eukaryotes or Viruses by changing the Prokaryotic gene prediction software, Prodigal, to a Eukaryote gene prediction software such as GeneMark-EP+ (https://academic.oup.com/nargab/article/2/2/lqaa026/5836691) or EuGene (http://eugene.toulouse.inra.fr/).
+While MetaGenePipe is focussed on Prokaryotes, it can easily be adapted to Eukaryotes or Viruses by changing the Prokaryotic gene prediction software, Prodigal, to a Eukaryote gene prediction software such as GeneMark-EP+ [@10.1093/nargab/lqaa026] or [EuGene](http://eugene.toulouse.inra.fr/) [@Sallet2019].

 Similarly, bespoke databases can easily be created by using the ‘makedb’ function that comes with Diamond Aligner.
 Once the database has been created an update in the relevant line in the configuration file will allow the workflow to use the new database.